 Operating Flory’s Mill

 Flory’s Mill operated with water from the nearby Climbers Run, which almost had to climb up to the mill.
-The mill was situated on the side of a hill, and water from a three-foot dam traveled 5,000′ in a headrace to the overshot wheel housed in the basement of the mill.
+The mill was situated on the side of a hill, and water from a three-foot dam traveled 5,000′ in a headrace to the overshot wheel housed in the mill’s basement.
 The water returned to Climbers Run, then almost immediately found itself in the Pequea Creek.

 The House at Climber’s Run